 Property tax revenues are collected as the result of special levies passed by the voters in the District.
 Taxes are levied on January 1.
 The taxpayer has the obligation of paying all taxes on April 30 or one-half then and one-half on October 31.
 Typically, slightly more than half of the collections are made on the April 30 date.
-The October 31 collection is not available in time to cover liabilities for the fiscal period ended August 31.
-Therefore, the fall portion of property taxes is not accrued as revenue.
-Instead, the property taxes due on October 31 are recorded as deferred revenue.
+The County Treasurer receipts property tax payments and distributes to the various taxing districts.
+Payments made prior to the October 31 deadline are recognized as revenue if the funds are available to the District within 30 days are recorded as unavailable revenue.